 Requirements of the discharge current (25 ° C, and 5-hour rate): I d = 182 ÷ 5 = 36A

 Clearly, DC-150 batteries cannot meet the requirements.
-From the factory battery specification table shows that: DC-200 battery 5-hour rate discharge current of 36A, it seems to meet the requirements.
+The factory battery specification table shows that: the DC-200 battery 5-hour rate discharge current of 36A, seems to meet the requirements.

-But if need the battery can reliably support system in the entire life span should also be considered in the selection of the battery end-of-life provisions: 80% less than the rated capacity of the battery discharge when mean the end of life.
+But if you need a lead acid battery that can reliably support the system in the entire life span should also be considered in the selection of the battery end-of-life provisions: 80% less than the rated capacity of the battery discharge when means the end-of-life.

 So the actual discharge capacity should be: